 Measurement of data refers to the quantification of a quality attributed to a data set.
-It refers to the scales which are used for measurement purpose in statistics.
+It refers to the scales that are used for measurement in statistics.
 These scales help in the categorization of data.
-Each measurement scale has different properties which should be used in case the properties of scales match with properties of the data set.
+Each measurement scale has different properties that should be used in case the properties of the scale match with the properties of the data set.
 Different levels of measurement are used to analyze a data set appropriately.

-Variable in statistics is a data which is changing continuously due to change in different factors.
-It can be a characteristic, quantity or number which is measurable and continually changing.
-Some common examples of variable include class, grades, expenses, vehicles etc.
+A variable in statistics is a value that is changing continuously due to change in different factors.
+It can be a characteristic, a quantity, or a number that is measurable and continually changing.
+Some common examples of variables include class, grades, expenses, vehicles, etc.

 Continuous variables are not countable due to a bulk of values present in data.
-It refers to a never-ending list of variables with infinite numbers.
-E.g. age of a person’s pet might be 2 years, 2 months, 5 hours, 5 seconds, 2 milliseconds and the list goes on.
-Likewise, weight of students in a class can be an example of a continuous variable.
+It refers to a never-ending list of variables with infinite values.
+For example, the age of a person’s pet might be 2 years, 2 months, 5 hours, 5 seconds, 2 milliseconds, and the list goes on.
+Likewise, the weight of students in a class can be an example of a continuous variable.

-This type of variable is countable in finite amount of time for example number of plates placed on a table or Grades of students in a class.
+This type of variable is countable in a finite amount of time.
+For example, the number of plates placed on a table or the grades of students in a class is countable at a specific time point.
 No matter how long the series of discrete variables is, it is still logically countable with an ending number.

-Causality refers to interlink between two variables.
-It is a situation where one event is because of another event i.e. the cause-effect relationship between the two.
-It shows the co-relation where a change in one variable causes changes in other variables.
-It shows that the occurrence of one event results in an occurrence of the second event.
-The casual relationship between two variable depicts the regime of causality in statistics.
+Causality refers to the interlink between two variables.
+It describes a situation in which one event is caused by another event (i.e. the cause-effect relationship between the two variables).
+It shows the co-relation in which a change in one variable causes changes in other variables.
+Or it shows that the occurrence of one event results in the occurrence of a second event.
+The relationship between the two variables depicts the pattern of causality in statistics.

-The ‘hours worked’ and ‘income earned’ are two interlinked factors where a change in one-factor results in changes in the second one.
-Suppose a higher number of hours have been worked, it leads to higher income of a worker and vice versa.
-Same in the case of price and purchasing power.
-If the price of commodities in market increases, the purchasing power of consumers goes down.
+The ‘hours worked’ and ‘income earned’ are two interlinked factors for which a change in one factor results in a change in the second factor.
+If a higher number of hours have been worked, it leads to the higher income of a worker and vice versa.
+The same occurs as an inverse relationship in the case of price and purchasing power.
+If the price of commodities in the market increases, the purchasing power of consumers goes down.

-This should be differentiated from correlation which is the statistical measure expressed as a number that describes the size and direction of a relationship between two or more variables.
+This concept should be differentiated from correlation, which is the statistical measure expressed as a number that describes the size and direction of a relationship between two or more variables.

 Levels of Measurement

-There are four scales of data measurement used in statistics i.e. nominal, ordinal, and internal and ratio.
-The last two levels of measurement are sometimes known as the continuous or scale measurements.
+There are four scales of data measurement used in statistics: nominal, ordinal, interval, and ratio.
+The last two levels of measurement are sometimes known as continuous or scale measurements.
 Different levels of measurement are used to analyze a dataset appropriately.

 Different levels of measurement are shown as follows:

-This is the first level of data measurement.
-Being the first level it is considered the lowest form of measurement which refers to the name only of the data set.
-It deals with labels, names, and categories of data set.
+Nominal measurement is the first level of data measurement.
+It is considered the lowest form of measurement that refers to the name only of the data set.
+It deals with the labels, names, and categories of a data set.
 The data at this level is normally qualitative and simple in nature.

-Suppose a test has been conducted which requires the outcomes to record a number of blue eyes in a population.
-The survey will generate simple responses through nominal measurement in the form of yes or no. Another example of nominal measurement is the number attributed to a football player as his name is printed on the back of his shirt.
-It is the form of nominal measurement of a player or data set.
+Suppose a study has been conducted to record the number of individuals with blue eyes in a population.
+The survey will generate simple responses through nominal measurement in the form of yes or no. Another example of nominal measurement is the number attributed to a football player according to the name and number printed on the back of each player’s shirt.
+This is a form of nominal measurement of a player or data set.

-This type of measurement is not helpful for meaningful contribution for calculation of mean or standard deviation of a data set.
+This type of measurement is not helpful as a meaningful contribution to the calculation of the mean or the standard deviation of a data set.

 The second and comparatively advanced level of nominal measurement is named ordinal measurement.
-This data is arranged in a sequence and ordered properly despite this it is unable to form a meaningful contribution for calculation of mean and standard deviation.
+This data is arranged in a sequence and ordered properly, but it is unable to form a meaningful contribution to the calculation of the mean and the standard deviation.

-The list of top ten football players of the world can give a sequence of the performance level of players from one to ten.
-Still, the list does not give appropriate reasons or difference for which these players are ranked from level 1 to 10.
+The list of top ten football players of the world gives a sequence of the performance level of players from one to ten.
+Still, the list does not give appropriate reasons or differences for which players are ranked from level 1 to 10.
 It is not possible to measure the efficiency level of each player.
-Like nominal measurement data, ordinal level of data does not also contribute in meaningful statistical calculations.
+Like nominal measurement data, the ordinal level of data also does not contribute to meaningful statistical calculations.

-This is a more advanced level of measurement where the data not only can be measured but the differences between datasets can also be identified.
-This scale of measurement helps in ranking a data and also to convey information.
-The distance between values in a data set at internal measurement level is considered to be uniform and averages of data can be computed easily.
+Interval measurement is a more advanced level of measurement for which the data not only can be measured, but the differences between datasets can also be identified.
+This scale of measurement helps to rank data and also to convey information.
+The distance between values in a data set at the interval measurement level is considered to be uniform, and the averages of data can be computed easily.

 The most common example of interval measurement data is Fahrenheit and Celsius temperature scales.
-It can be demonstrated for a 20-degree temperature that it is 60 degrees less than 80 degrees.
-On the other hand, 0 degrees in both scales represent cold.
-This level of data is feasible for calculation of mean, standard deviation and another statistical measurement.
+It can be demonstrated that a 20-degree temperature is 60 degrees less than 80 degrees.
+On the other hand, 0 degrees in both scales represents cold.
+This level of data is feasible for calculations of the mean, the standard deviation, and other statistical measurements.

-It is the advanced form of data measurement including all attributes of interval measurement along with zero value.
-Due to presence or rationality of zero factor, it is possible to make a comparison of different data sets like twice or four times at ratio level.
+Ratio measurement is an advanced form of data measurement that includes all attributes of interval measurement along with the zero value.
+Due to the presence or rationality of the zero factor, it is possible to make a comparison of different data sets, like twice or four times, at the ratio level.

-Distance is the most common example of ratio measurement level.
-0 feet represent no distance and 2 feet represent twice distance than 1 feet.
+Distance is the most common example of the ratio measurement level.
+Zero feet represents no distance, and 2 feet represents twice the distance than 1 foot.
 This form of data is measurable and comparable.
-This level of data no only gives the opportunity for calculation of sums and differences but also for ratio analysis.
+This level of data not only provides the opportunity for the calculation of sums and differences but also for ratio analysis.
 It results in the meaningful interpretation of data.

-Frequency is the possibility of occurrence of something over a specific period of time.
-For example, John played football on Wednesday morning, Wednesday afternoon and Friday morning.
-The frequency of football game played by John is 2 on Wednesday, 1 on Friday and 3 for the whole week.
+Frequency is the possibility of the occurrence of something over a specific period of time.
+For example, John played football on Wednesday morning, Wednesday afternoon, and Friday morning.
+The frequency of football games played by John is 2 on Wednesday, 1 on Friday, and 3 for the whole week.

 Frequency distribution process:

-It is the range of frequencies presented in a table which displays the frequency of various values or outcomes.
-Suppose Sam is a high school football team player.
+The range of frequencies presented in a table displays how often certain values or outcomes occur.
+Suppose Sam is a player on a high school football team.
 Sam has scored various numbers of goals in recent games.
 The range is given as follows: 2, 3, 1, 2, 1, 3, 3, 2, 4.
-The frequency of score will be shown as follows:
+The frequency of scores is shown as follows:

-The above frequency distribution of goals indicates that the often Sam scores 2 and 3 goals.
-The possibility of 1 goal is 2 and for 4 goals is least i.e. 1.
+The above frequency distribution of goals indicates that Sam often scores 2 and 3 goals.
+The possibility of 1 goal is 2, and the possibility of 4 goals is at least 1.

-It is a well-known type of continuous probability distribution.
-This type of distribution is helpful in natural and social sciences to show up random variables and their relationship.
+Normal distribution is a well-known type of continuous probability distribution.
+This type of distribution is helpful in natural and social sciences to demonstrate random variables and their relationship.
 Due to the central limit theorem, the importance of normal distribution has increased.

-The curve of normal distribution is called bell curve as shown below.
-The data in a normal distribution is distributed around central values with no bias on the left and right side.
-The curve of normal distribution is called bell curve due to its resemblance with the shape of a bell.
+The curve of normal distribution is called a bell curve as shown below.
+The data in a normal distribution are distributed around central values with no bias on the left and right sides.
+The curve of normal distribution is called a bell curve due to its resemblance to the shape of a bell.

 Central Limit Theorem

-It is a statistical theory which states that the mean of samples taken from a large population with finite variance is same as the mean of the whole population.
-The central limit theorem is based on normal distribution pattern which means that the graph of sample means will look more like a normal distribution curve.
-The same way, the variance of all samples is equal to the variance of the whole population.
+The central limit theorem is a statistical theory which states that the mean of samples taken from a large population with finite variance is the same as the mean of the whole population.
+The central limit theorem is based on the normal distribution pattern, which means that the graph of the sample means will look more like a normal distribution curve.
+Similarly, the variance of all samples is equal to the variance of the whole population.

-A hypothesis is a statement which predicts the relation between certain population parameters being studied.
-A null Hypothesis (Ho) is a hypothesis which states that no statistical relation or significance exists between the variables or parameters.
+A hypothesis is a statement that predicts the relation between certain population parameters being studied.
+A null hypothesis (H0) states that no statistical relation or significance exists between the variables or parameters.

-It is usually the null hypothesis (Ho) which a researcher attempts to disprove or reject in his study to prove his point.
-The alternate hypothesis (HA), on the other hand, states that statistically, a significant relation exists between variables.
+A researcher usually attempts to disprove or reject the null hypothesis (H0) in a study to support a particular point.
+The alternative hypothesis (Ha), on the other hand, states that statistically, a significant relation exists between the variables.

 Type I and Type II Errors

 For example, a patient is declared to have a deadly disease who in reality does not have any disease.
-Another example of a type I error is the buzz of a fire alarm when there is no actual fire break.
+Another example of a type I error is the buzz of a fire alarm when there is no actual fire.

 |H0 is true and he is truly innocent||Ha is true and he is actually guilty|